t3knomanzer/maxmix-website/_pages/build.md

 ---
-title: Hardware
+title: Build
-subtitle: This is where we talk about assembling the hardware.
+subtitle: The MaxMix device has been designed to be easy and fun to build.
+It uses 3D printed parts and off the shelf electronic components.
+Everything you need can be easily ordered online.
-description: This is the page description.
+description: MaxMix device build instructions.
-featured_image: /images/demo/about.jpg
+featured_image: /images/build.jpg
 ---

 ## Features